StevePerezUK/CMP9134-Advanced-Software-Engineering/11.Requirements/CMS Requirements.md

 # Functional requirements
  - FID1 - An area for faculty posting of class materials such as course syllabus and handouts
+  - 1.1 - A multi tenanted bulletin board with tennants as follows
+   - faculty
+   - student groups by course
+   - A facility to allow the upload of course materials to include,
+    - 1.1.1 - Microsoft formats and text files. **TBA**
+  - 1.2 - A view only permission group for students
+  - 1.3
  - FID2 - An area for student posting of papers and other assignments
  - FID3 - A grade book where faculty can record grades and each student can view his or her grades
+  - 3.1
  - FID4 - An integrated email tool allowing participants to send announcement email messages to the entire class or to a subset of the entire class
  - FID5 - A chat tool allowing synchronous communication among class participants
  - FID6 - A threaded discussion board allowing asynchronous communication among participants